gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.0.1 =
+* Fixed: The onboarding / migration wizard sometimes did not appear

 = 3.0.0 =
 * New: New version 3 blocks (old version 2 blocks will still be available)